charlehsin/terraform-on-azure/README.md

 ## Folder structure

-- tutorials: This is the basic terraform learning steps related to Azure.
+- tutorials: This is the basic learning steps (related to Azure) for each topic.
 - modules: This is where all the common modules are.
 - scenarios: This is some sample codes for some target scenarios.
 This will use the common modules.

 ## Backlog items to explore

-- Terraform backend
 - HashiCorp Vault - terraform and packer
 - Azure Functions
 - Azure API Management